-In this year’s Feria de San Miguel, which ends the season’s bullfights in Seville, Spain, I watched the new hero of that city return to the sand to confirm yet again his supremacy in a mano a mano with another very skilled young matador named Alejandro Talavante.
+In this year’s Feria de San Miguel in Seville I watched the new hero of that city return to the sand to confirm yet again his supremacy in a mano a mano with another very skilled young matador named Alejandro Talavante.

 * * *

-I do not use these Spanish terms to be pretentious, or exclude people, or to disingenuously hide its violence in foreign terms, but because most of the comments I receive on this subject from English-speakers – see for example, my most recent article last week in Andalusia’s English language newspaper, The Olive Press – are that the corrida is “not a fight”, “not sporting” and “not fair”.
+I do not use these Spanish terms to be pretentious, or exclude people, or to mask its violence in specialist terms, but because most of the comments I receive on this subject from English-speakers are that the corrida is “not a fight”, “not sporting” and “not fair”.